John S. Stokes III - Custom Puzzle Craft |

 Looters Restoration

-On November 18, 2017 Sean Cummings and Hill Harper, co-owners of the removed "Looters" work, unveiled the restoration of the work undertaken over several years to bring back the work as an "authentic architectural artifact".
-The combined stresses of age, numerous paint-overs, poster glue-overs, removing the work on 1200 pounds of building plaster, transporting, unloading, placing the work, reinforcing the work with backing material, a major fire, several iterations of restoration / conservancy work - all of this made bringing the work to its original state impossible - rather the goal was to restore and preserve this artistic message of Banksy's world famous satire and dark humor.
+On November 18, 2017 Sean Cummings and Hill Harper, co-owners of the removed Looters work, unveiled the restoration of the work undertaken over several years to bring back the work as an "authentic architectural artifact".
+The combined stresses of age, numerous paint-overs, poster glue-overs, removing the work which was painted on 1200 pounds of building plaster, transporting, unloading, placing the work, reinforcing the work with backing material, a major fire, several iterations of restoration / conservancy work - all of this made bringing the work to its original state impossible - rather the goal was to restore and preserve this artistic message of Banksy's world famous satire and dark humor.

 All pictures of the restoration project received before the unveiling on November 18, 2017 were kept in confidence until now, December 2, 2017.

-In most if not all cases I have reduced the size of the photos, some may be cropped and some may be brightened or otherwise contrasted to bring out hidden details.
+In most, if not all cases, I have reduced the size of the photos, some may be cropped and some may be brightened or otherwise contrasted to bring out hidden details.
 During the course of communications subsequent from the first update here of December 2, 2017 I will add details as they emerge or remove things if so desired.
 Note: I added a newly obtained older photo, above, dated March 6, 2012.

 The restoration / conservation effort occurred in three phases.